Depression and Homeopathy

 Homeopathic approach for Depression*

-Homoeopathy plays very important role in treating cases of depression.
-Homoeopathy forms a holistic, harmless and non-addictive mode of therapy in the treatment of depression.
+Homoeopathy plays very important role in effectively managing cases of depression.
+Homoeopathy forms a holistic and harmless mode of therapy in the healing of depression.
 Where conventional medicines are habit forming and thus can lead to harmful side effects, it should not be the medicine of choice for most people.
 It should be opted for as a last resort, where the stage has reached a point that nothing else is working and there is a threat to the life of a patient.
 In such cases also, homoeopathy works on the vital force of the patient and gets him back to his normal state.
 But it is seen that most people do not want to wait till that stage, more their family, so they go in for conventional medication.
-In such cases homoeopathic and conventional treatment can be continued simultaneously.
+In such cases homoeopathic therapy and conventional treatment can be continued simultaneously.
 Homoeopathic remedies are like stories themselves, where each homoeopathic remedy describes a personality and how each personality reacts to a circumstance and can fall into a state of depression.
 There are different homoeopathic remedies not only for different stages but also for different types of people.

 Homoeopathy has remedies for the depressive states prescribed according to the symptoms, the age, the gender, the causative factors and keeping many other aspects in mind.